 Last week, Commonwealth Fusion Systems (CFS) held a ribbon cutting for its new world headquarters and campus in Devens, MA.
 Fusion power, which was discovered in 1934, is the generation of electricity using the heat of nuclear fusion reactions.
 CFS is striving to become the first private company with a fusion reactor that achieves “net energy,” which is the total amount of useful energy available from an energy resource minus the energy needed to make it available to consumers.
 The opening of this facility is a huge step forward for both CFS and the State of Massachusetts.

-Curt Quitzau, Director of Land Development in VHB’s Providence office, and Jessica Strunkin, Massachusetts State & Local Government Market Lead, were instrumental in the successful opening of CFS/Devens.
-They both attended the ribbon cutting, along with CFS CEO Bob Mumgaard and state and federal officials, including Massachusetts Secretary of Economic Development Yvonne Hao, U.S. Senator Edward Markey, U.S. Secretary of Energy Jennifer Granholm, U.S. Congresswoman Lori Trahan, U.S. Senator Elizabeth Warren, Massachusetts Secretary of Energy and Environmental Affairs Rebecca Tepper, and Massachusetts Lieutenant Governor Kim Driscoll.
+Curt Quitzau, Director of Land Development in VHB’s Providence office was instrumental in the successful opening of CFS/Devens.
+He attended the ribbon cutting, along with CFS CEO Bob Mumgaard and state and federal officials, including Massachusetts Secretary of Economic Development Yvonne Hao, U.S. Senator Edward Markey, U.S. Secretary of Energy Jennifer Granholm, U.S. Congresswoman Lori Trahan, U.S. Senator Elizabeth Warren, Massachusetts Secretary of Energy and Environmental Affairs Rebecca Tepper, and Massachusetts Lieutenant Governor Kim Driscoll.

 The Devens facility will house SPARC, a tokamak device that uses high-temperature superconducting magnets to achieve a fusion reaction.
 This innovative technology, which is expected to be operational in 2025, is making waves and is predicted to be the first fusion device to achieve net energy.